chenzhou06/blog-iiecon-cz/content/sums.md

 Tags: math
 Status: draft

-Since I am pursuing my Master career, It is very natural supposing me very familiar with the symbol of sums $\sum$ which I am actually not.
+Since I am pursuing my Master career, It is natural supposing me familiar with the symbol of sums $\sum$ which I am actually not.

 Today, when I was reading *The Art of Computer Programming* Chapter 1, I finally understood some mechanism the symbol follows.